Menu

 • 2020: Through the Final Risk Evaluation, the EPA finds “unreasonable risks to human health for ongoing uses of chrysotile asbestos.”
 The agency will suggest methods to reduce the danger to workers and the public.

 Remember, the EPA prohibited companies from producing more ACM (like rollboard).
-Yet, legacy uses were not banned.
-Legacy uses of asbestos include those already in use; it does not include new uses or imports.
+Yet, legacy uses of asbestos were not banned.
+Legacy uses of asbestos include those already in use; they do not include new uses or imports.

 Which Asbestos Products Are Banned?